sara-nl/jupyter/source/Pages/Users/api.rst

 *******************

 The user management api is an advanced way to add, modify and delete Jupyter users and groups.
-Please be careful with adding and changing users and groups with the api.
-Some special settings are needed and without these settings it may does not work properly anymore.
+Please be careful when adding and changing users and groups with the api.
+Some special settings are needed and without these settings it may not work properly anymore.

 An easier way to manage users and groups is by using the :ref:`portal <users_portal>`